-Do anti-fatigue mats actually work?
+Do comfort mats actually work?

 How do anti-fatigue mats work?

+Good question!
 When we stand for long hours, blood flows down to the lower abdomen and the lower limb area, causing fatigue.

 Another cause of fatigue relates to the imbalance between your feet.
 You tend to lean more on either the left or the right leg.
 Standing for a long duration of time can create pressure in the spinal column, causing fatigue and joint pain.